chrestman/URL-Shortener/README.md

 # URL-Shortener
-A tiny URL shortening service running on Express and MongoDB
+A tiny URL shortening service running on NodeJS, Express, and MongoDB